-In January 2019, the City of Leduc secured the services of the University of Alberta's School of Urban & Regional Planning Graduate students to complete a parking study for downtown Leduc, which is one of the twelve identified priority action items within Leduc's Downtown Master Plan (2012).
+EXECUTIVE SUMMARY BACKGROUND In January 2019, the City of Leduc secured the services of the University of Alberta's School of Urban & Regional Planning Graduate students to complete a parking study for downtown Leduc, which is one of the twelve identified priority action items within Leduc's Downtown Master Plan (2012).
 The intention of this study is to provide an understanding of the role that parking supply and management practices in downtown Leduc have in fostering the advancement of the vision for downtown Leduc.
 The main objectives and deliverables of this study were as follows:

-- Provide an academic literature review of parking management strategies and best practices; - Provide an assessment of the effectiveness of current state parking supply and demand, and the associated parking management strategies in downtown Leduc; - Provide a set of context sensitive short-term and long-term recommendations for parking management strategies in downtown Leduc resulting from an analysis of the parking usage data collected; and, - Disseminate the results and recommendations of this study to the relevant members of the City of Leduc's Administration, Leduc's Downtown Business Association, and Leduc's City Council (Committee of the Whole).

-DOWNTOWN LEDUC PARKING STUDY - FINAL REPORT
+Provide an assessment of the effectiveness of current state parking supply and demand, and the associated parking management strategies in downtown Leduc; Provide a set of context sensitive short-term and long-term recommendations for parking management strategies in downtown Leduc resulting from an analysis of the parking usage data collected; and, Disseminate the results and recommendations of this study to the relevant members of the City of Leduc's Administration, Leduc's Downtown Business Association, and Leduc's City Council (Committee of the Whole).
+DOWNTOWN LEDUC PARKING STUDY - FINAL REPORT 3